gamerchandu/JKDemo/api-tests/README.md

 ---

 ## CI/CD Pipeline
-- Tests run automatically on every push/PR via GitHub Actions.
+- Tests run automatically on every push or pull request via GitHub Actions.
-- Allure report is uploaded as an artifact for download and review.
+- The Allure report is uploaded as an artifact for download and review.

 ---

 ## Testing Strategy
 - **Test Flows:**
-  - Each endpoint is tested for positive, negative, and edge cases.
-  - Request chaining is used (ex: login → use token for books).
+  Every endpoint is tested for positive, negative and edge cases.
+Request chaining is used where needed.
-- **Reliability & Maintainability:**
+- **Reliability:**
-  - Unique test data per run to avoid conflicts.
+  Unique test data is used for each run to avoid conflicts.
+Utilities keep the code modular and maintainable.
-  - Modular code with reusable API client utilities.
-  - Config-driven for easy environment switching.
-- **Challenges & Solutions:**
+- **Challenges:**
-  - *Challenge:* Backend returns 200 for some invalid inputs.
-    *Solution:* Tests are aligned to current backend behavior; recommend improving backend validation for stricter checks.
-  - *Challenge:* Ensuring test isolation.
-    *Solution:* Use unique emails and data for each test run.
+  - Some backend endpoints return 200 even for invalid input.
+For now, tests match the current behavior but I recommend improving backend validation.
+  - To keep tests isolated, each run uses unique data.

 ---

 ## Sample Allure Report
-- After running tests, generate the report with `npm run allure:report`.
+- After running the tests, generate the report with `npm run allure:report`.
-- Download/view the report artifact from the GitHub Actions run.
+- Download or view the report artifact from the GitHub Actions run.

 ---